 While in Japan and working with American stars like Bruiser Brody and Stan Hansen, Vader had become accustomed to a very physical smash-mouth style.
-The booker for WCW at this time was Dusty Rhodes and he wanted to find a way to balance this physical style (strong-style in Japan) that personified Vader, but also complement it with a lighter more subtle American style most of the WCW wrestlers were accustomed to.
+The booker for WCW was Dusty Rhodes, and he wanted to find a way to balance this physical style (strong-style in Japan) that personified Vader and complement it with a lighter, more subtle American style most of the WCW wrestlers were accustomed to.
 Dusty emphasized working intelligently in the ring by saying, “You only have so many bumps on your bump card until you have to retire.”
-He added, “You have to work smart so that you can be in it for the long haul, and continue to provide for your family for a long time.”
+He added, “You have to work smart so that you can be in it for the long haul and continue to provide for your family for a long time.”

-In his highly recommended autobiography, It’s Vader Time, Vader claimed that after several tours around the world, he had already realized that he needed to tone down his rougher style because it was not the norm in most places.
-In wrestling, this is called “stiffness,” which is referring to how hard a wrestler does his moves and how hard he decides to pull his punches.
-The art of wrestling is making it look as real as possible but without truly hurting your opponent unless he tells you to just “lay it in!”
+In his highly recommended autobiography, It’s Vader Time, Vader claimed that after several tours worldwide, he had already realized that he needed to tone down his rougher style because it was not the norm in most places.
+In wrestling, this is called “stiffness,” referring to how hard a wrestler performs his moves and how hard he decides to pull his punches.
+The art of wrestling makes it look as real as possible but without truly hurting your opponent unless he tells you to just “lay it in!”
 But watering down his Japanese style of ring work was still too stiff for most of the other workers once he arrived in WCW.

 Vader, who calls Sting “one of the greatest wrestlers of all time bar none,” was very smart in that he saw that Vader was combining too many styles, and tried to explain to him that he could do less to get over and didn’t really have to knock out his opponent like he was accustomed to.